WittsMei/Facebook-Ad-Analysis-Project-Overview/README.md

 ### Interest Targeting
 - Under Campaign A, interest segments 7, 8, 19, 24, 25, 30, 63, and 65 resulted in 0 purchases (Approved Conversions).
 Interestingly, segments 63 and 65 account for the highest spent within the campaign.
-- Interest segment 20 under Campaign A, segments 22 and 27 under Campaign B, and segments 22 and 23 under Campaign C resulted in average purchases (roughly 0.3 - 0.4) in the lowest portion.
-However, the cost is nearly double or even triple compared to the segments with the highest Avg purchases (Avg Approved Conversions).
-This indicates that these segments are underperforming in terms of cost-efficiency and may not be providing a good return on investment.
+- Interest segment 20 in Campaign A, along with segments 22 and 27 in Campaign B and segments 22 and 23 in Campaign C, have yielded the lowest average purchases, approximately 0.3 to 0.4, across each campaign.
+However, the costs for these segments are nearly double or even triple those associated with the segments that have the highest average purchases (Avg Approved Conversions).
+This indicates that these segments are underperforming in terms of cost-efficiency and may not be delivering a favorable ROI.
 - Across all campaigns, the interests with codes 101, 29, 16, 15, and 107 drove the highest Approved Conversions.
 Focusing more ad spend on these interest segments could yield a higher return on investment.